-1. Project Planner Notebook
+Must-Have Project Planner Tools

-This is also called a to-do or task list.
+This is also called a to-do list.
 It’s a way to collect all the work you have to do in a single place.
 They’re a great way to manage your tasks, whether they be daily, weekly or even monthly tasks.
 It’s easy and efficient.
 You can even break your tasks into sub-tasks to better organize them.

 The list-style project planner could be offline like a notebook, but there are a lot of software tools that add efficiencies by putting your task list online.
 You can easily edit, filter and add tags to prioritize your work.
 Some lists even allow you to share with others to work better together.
 But best of all, a task list makes sure nothing falls through the cracks.

 However, a task list is best when you’re not dealing with a whole project’s worth of work.
 Imagine opening up your task list and seeing an endless scroll?
 While some task lists give you features to prioritize, most are limited in how much you can structure them.
 This can make them confusing.
 Then there’s the fact that you want to integrate with your calendar or other tools, which might not be possible, leaving you jumping back and forth from one app to another.

 Here are some task list programs that can help you plan your project include:

 - Todoist: Window-based task management software, which is used for small personal task lists to larger business-oriented work.

 - Google Keep: More a note-taking service, but a great place to collect your tasks and it’s Google, so it works with its other apps.